-Joy Ride: Two brothers and a girlfriend hit the road to head east from the west, but they are interrupted by the outcome of a CB radio prank they pulled on a trucker.
+Joy Ride: Two brothers and a girl love interest hit the road to head east from the west, but they are interrupted by the outcome of a CB radio prank they pulled on a trucker.
 Only this trucker doesn't get the joke and he's deadly serious.
 This is one of my favorites.
 Starring Paul Walker.

 The Hitcher: A young man gets a job to drive a car across country for a company and when he gets a bit tired, he figures he'll pick up a hitchhiker to help keep him awake, only he picked the wrong man and it's deadly.
 Starring C. Thomas Howell and Rutger Hauer.
 This is a classic if you like super tense movies.